Peanut Allergies Resolved by Immunotherapy and Probiotics

 The evidence is mounting that immunotherapy and probiotics reverses food allergies.

-In my book, Natural Solutions for Food Allergies and Food Intolerances, I lay out some groundbreaking techniques for resolving food allergies based upon clinical experience and a series of research studies.
+My book about food allergies lays out some groundbreaking techniques for resolving food allergies based upon clinical experience and a series of research studies.
 These utilize a combination of strategies, which I clearly lay out in the book.

-Well, as it turns out, one of the more important combination of strategies I laid out has recently been the subject of a clinical study.
+Well, as it turns out, one of the more important combinations of strategies I laid out has recently been the subject of a clinical study.
 And as I’ve found in my own research, my combination strategy works: And not just for a few.

-Combination probiotics and immunotherapy
+Probiotics and immunotherapy

 While my book covers a much broader format with additional aspects, the treatment I am speaking of is combining oral immunotherapy with probiotic treatment to resolve food allergies.